Learn More About Sake Brewing

 Types of Sake

-Like wine or beer, sake comes in many varieties — each with its own intensity, intricacies and unique flavor profile.
+Like wine or beer, sake tastes come in many varieties — each with its own intensity, intricacies and unique flavor and aroma profile.
 That means sake can pair well with a wide variety of foods, not only with light foods like fish and seafood, but also with rich or spicy food around the world.
 Sake can be full-bodied, fragrant, rich, dry and more.
-The most common types of sake include:
+The most common types of sake styles include:

 - Junmai: Translating to "pure rice," Junmai sake in its purest form, with no artificial sugars, no additives and no use of brewer’s alcohol.
 Made from rice, water, koji and yeast, it offers a full-bodied, savory flavor with acidity.
 Any type of sake that has “Junmai” in its name means it does not contain brewer’s alcohol.